The infamous Connor Brothers: A Collector’s Guide

 Read on below to discover five things every collector should know about The Connor Brothers.

 - The Connor Brothers aren’t actually brothers.

-The Connor Brothers were introduced to the art world as Franklyn and Brendan Connor.
-Their story went: Two brothers, brought up in the American Cult The Family escaped into the “real world” after running away at the age of sixteen.
-Arriving in Brooklyn, New York with absolutely no grasp of reality as we know it, the brothers set to interpreting their new world through art and philosophy.
+This duo was introduced to the art world as Franklyn and Brendan Connor. the two brothers, brought up in the American Cult The Family escaped into the “real world” after running away at the age of sixteen. they found themselves in Brooklyn, New York with absolutely no grasp of reality as we know it.
+The brothers set to interpreting their new world through art and philosophy.
 They would study subjects separately, discuss together, and create stunning work based upon their findings.

-The story proved to be a buzz-worthy one: From the get-go The Connor Brothers had sold out shows, and the art market was as obsessed with their identity as it was with the work they created.
+The story proved to be a buzz-worthy one.
+From the get-go, The Connor Brothers had sold out shows.
+The art market was as obsessed with their identity as it was with the work they created.
 However, things took a turn in 2014 when their work was scheduled to be shown at both Bonham’s and Christie’s.
-The real men behind the alleged duo realized that looking forward, they were to become more encumbered professionally by their pseudonyms than propelled.
+The real men behind the alleged duo realized that looking forward, they were going to have to make a change.
+They realized they were to become more encumbered professionally by their pseudonyms than they originally planned.
 They outed themselves to the public through a much-gossiped over interview in the Telegraph.

 2. The Duo came clean about their real identities in 2014, inciting a small uproar in the Art World, but ultimately leading to even greater success.

 The duo then chose to reveal themselves as two British art dealers Mike and James, creating paintings in an east-London studio and using their collaboration as “ a form of therapy, inventing the identity of the Connor Brothers as a cloak to cover the ‘shame’ that both felt about their lives, and to protect themselves from the discomfort of public exposure.”
 (Mick Brown Oct 2014 in the Telegraph)